ujjwal-9/ujjwal-9.github.io/writings.md

 [***Heart Rate detection using camera***](articles/19/heartrate-detection)<br/>How euler video magnification can be used to magnify motion and color.

+[***Markov Decision Process***](articles/18/markov-decision-process)<br/>A framework for decision making in situations where outcomes are partly random and partly under the control of a decision-maker.

 [***Knowledge Distillation***](articles/18/knowledge-distillation)<br/>Transforming large deep learning models to smaller models woith imporved perform.